 Session Recording 1912 LTSR

-Cumulative Update 4 (CU4) is the latest release of the Session Recording 1912 LTSR.
-CU4 adds three fixes compared to the 1912 CU3 of Session Recording.
+Cumulative Update 8 (CU8) is the latest release of the Session Recording 1912 LTSR.
+CU8 contains no fixed issues.

 Session Recording allows you to record the on-screen activities of any user session hosted on a VDA for multi-session OS or single-session OS, over any type of connection, subject to corporate policies and regulatory compliance.
 Session Recording records, catalogs, and archives sessions for retrieval and playback.